-Each year, thousands of people experience department or grocery store injuries from accidents in stores such as Walmart, Home Depot, Target in Kingston, NY, as well as supermarkets.
-Usually, these stores are well-maintained, but – did you know that if you slip, trip, and fall on the property of a supermarket like Walmart or any other department store in Ulster, Greene, or Dutchess County, you may have a valid legal claim against the business?
+Each year, thousands of people experience injuries caused by accidents in department stores and supermarkets.
+Did you know that if you slip, trip, and fall on the property of a supermarket or department store in Ulster, Greene, or Dutchess County, you may have a valid legal claim against the business?

 In short, it must be proven that the store’s staff was negligent and that the unsafe condition resulted in your injury.
 It also needs to be demonstrated that the store’s management knew or should reasonably have known about the unsafe condition(s) and did not fix the issue(s) promptly.